gbirke/lebenplusplus/content/post/2018-05-05-dependencies-multiple-repositories.md

 }
 ```

 When you run `composer install`, composer will try to create a symbolic link to the library.
 That means when you change the library, the change will be immediately available in the code of the application.
-If a symlink can't be created, you'll need to run `composer update your/library` for every change you make in the library.
+If composer can't create a symlink created, you'll need to run `composer update your/library` for every change you make in the library.

 If the `composer.json` of your library does *not* have a `version` entry that matches the version in the requirements of the application, you can change the `require` entry in the `composer.json` of your application to `"your/library": "@dev"`.